-- SSDI provides benefits to people who are blind or disabled, have worked, and have paid money into the Social Security trust fund.
+- SSDI provides benefits to people who are blind or disabled, have worked, and have paid money into the Social Security system.
 Their dependents can also get benefits.
 SSDI recipients get Medicare health insurance after a two-year waiting period.

-- SSI is for people who are elderly, blind, or disabled, and who have limited assets and low incomes.
-SSI recipients automatically receive Medicaid health coverage.
+- SSI provides benefits to people who are elderly, blind, or disabled, and who have limited assets and low incomes.
+SSI recipients automatically get Medicaid health insurance.

 Both SSDI and SSI offer special incentives to help you go to work.
 The incentives can make it safe for you to try working and gradually increase your income.
 Some incentives may help you even if you can only work a little.
 VocRehab recommends you work closely with a benefits counselor before using these work incentives.